You can push many data preparation and mining operations directly in your database to improve performance.

 - Microsoft SQL Server

-- When running a flow, nodes that push back to your database are highlighted with a small purple icon on the node.
+- When running a flow, nodes that push back to your database are highlighted with a small SQL icon beside the node.
 When you start making edits to a flow after running it, the icons will be removed until the next time you run the flow.

 - If a node can't be pushed back, all subsequent nodes in the flow won't be pushed back either (pushback stops at that node).
 This may impact how you want to organize the order of nodes in your flow.